 Bachelor's Degrees: BS in medical technology

 Master's Degrees: MS in biomedical sciences (cell and molecular biology, clinical research, physiology, and tropical medicine); MPH and MS in public health; MS in communication sciences and disorders

 Doctoral Degrees: PhD in biomedical sciences (cell and molecular biology, clinical research, epidemiology, and tropical medicine); PhD in developmental and reproductive biology; DrPH in public health

-Premedical advising is conducted by Mrs. Ruth Bingham at the Pre-Health/Pre-Law Advising Center, Queen Lili'uokalani Center for Student Services, UH Manoa.
+Premedical advising is conducted by Dr. Ruth Bingham at the Pre-Health/Pre-Law Advising Center, Queen Lili'uokalani Center for Student Services.